 - Nurse Case Manager – Nurse case managers assess, plan, and facilitate services to meet an individual’s health needs.
 This may include finding affordable and accessible medical resources for a patient, and ensuring they are set up to receive high-quality care.
 Typically, RN case managers hold a Bachelor’s in Nursing (BSN) degree.

-- Nurse Consultant – Nurse consultants main role is to evaluate patient care – they may do this for a hospital facility, assessing the overall delivery of services, or for individual patients, assessing symptoms and making recommendations on treatment.
+- Nurse Consultant – Nurse consultants’ main role is to evaluate patient care – they may do this for a hospital facility, assessing the overall delivery of services, or for individual patients, assessing symptoms and making recommendations on treatment.
+They may also work in insurance companies, acting as a liaison between patients and providers.

 - Oncology Nurse – Oncology nurses work directly with cancer patients.
 They work on a team of doctors to care for patients undergoing intensive cancer treatments, who are battling cancer, and who are at risk of developing cancer.